NazarSpokeOfk/Marvel/README.md

 React Js, SCSS, Marvel API

 **Description**<br/>
-This web application is built using the React Js library , without hooks.
+This webpage may look weird, because it build on Retina display.
+Sorry This web application is built using the React Js library , without hooks.
 This web application contains information about Marvel superheroes.
 You can study character information, get more characters, look at their images, get a list of comics in which they participated.